WP Rocket Review + Setup Guide for Best Performance

 To use WP Rocket on your website, you first have to buy and install it on your WordPress website.

 First, click here to go to WP Rocket’s official website and click on the “Buy WP Rocket” button on the top navigation bar.

 After clicking, you would be redirected to the pricing page, and choose the plan you like.

-After choosing the plan you would be redirected to the payment page where you have to fill in your details and choose the payment method.
+After choosing the plan you will be redirected to the payment page, where you have to fill in your details and choose the payment method.

 Scroll down, click on the “place order” button, and that’s how you can buy WP Rocket.

 Next, download the zip file of WP rocket, go to the plugin section of your website, click on upload plugin and drop the zip file here.

 Once you are done with installation and activation, you will see a new menu under settings listed as WP Rocket.
 Click or tap on that, and WP Rocket Dashboard opens.

 Generally, WP Rocket activates the plugin just by uploading the ZIP but for some reason, if it cannot, use the API key from the WP Rocket account page to activate the license.

 WP Rocket requires a license key to operate.
 You can use and optimize your website even if the license has expired.